romanoshiliarhopoulos/Backgammon-Engine/README.md

 # Backgammon-Engine

 This is a project is a game engine for Backgammon.
-Part of this project involves teaching a ML bot on how to play perfect backgammon!
+Part of this project involves teaching a ML bot on how to play backgammon!

 Planning to add multiplayer functionality